Q: Why is your product better?

 A: There are many reasons for this common problem in Parrots.
-Instinct shows us that in the wild parrots are a social bird.
+Instinct shows us that in the wild parrots are social birds.
 They usually gather in great numbers to avoid being singled out by predators.
 Your bird probably feels very comfortable talking or singing while there are other noises about because he/she feels safer that their sound will not be directly pinpointed by a dangerous animal that wants to eat them.
 Keep in mind, unlike other household pets that have been in domestic captivity for hundreds of year, parrots are relatively new in captivity and still grasp strong instinctive manners.
-Note the Volume 4 Disc has a variety of background sounds that you can play for your bird including a vacuum cleaner, car, dish washer, washing machine and running water.
+Note the Volume 4 Disc has a variety of background sounds that you can play for your bird including a vacuum cleaner, car, dishwasher, washing machine, and running water.

 Q: Will my female Cockatiel talk?

-A: The simple answer to this is "yes", through repetition, caring and love almost any parrot / speaking bird can talk.
-Some choose not do so, while others do.
+A: The simple answer to this is "yes", through repetition, caring and love almost any parrot/speaking bird can talk.
+Some choose not to do so, while others do.
 Males do seem to talk more in the cockatiel variety.
 Cockatiels seem to take on whistling easier.
 Volume 2 has many songs that your cockatiel will be interested in listening and whistling to.

 Q: Will your product work on my canary?

 A: YES!
 The Canaries can sing and carry a tune.
 We recommend Volume 2.
 Many of these recordings are whistled.
 Your bird will be in heaven listening to these and trying to figure them out!

 Q: What does the spacer tracks on your CD's do?
 I noticed a 1-minute spacer on track 97 and five minutes on track 98.